 Many symptoms of cocaine-related heart issues are similar to heart problems that aren’t caused by drug use.
 Chest pain is a big warning sign, especially of serious, imminent problems.
 Heart rate is also affected, specifically if the heart is pumping abnormally slow or too quickly.
 Some people may also experience palpitations and sweating, especially if the heart is racing.

 Cocaine can pose serious, life-altering risks to cardiovascular health.
-The consequences of cocaine use can be devastating and the only way to eliminate them is to stop using the drug.
+The consequences of cocaine use can be devastating and the only way to eliminate them is to stop using the drug and seek a professional drug rehab treatment.
 It will benefit your heart health, and your overall health in general.